zertidana/LNHM/archiver/README.md

     Defines the lambda handler for the AWS lambda function which uploads a daily summary of data from the RDS to the s3 bucket.
 - `Dockerfile`
     Builds the docker image used to package and deploy the AWS lambda function.
-- `utilities.py`
-    Contains helper functions which are used in `archive.py` to set up logging.

 ## Archiver Docker Container

 To build the archiver as a docker container and push it to an ECR repository for use as a Lambda, run: